Last updated 16th September, 2025

 The job may take longer if additional excavation is required or access is restricted, causing the job to take an extra 1 to 2 days to complete.

-Tarmacadam was first pioneered in the 1820s, although it was patented by the Welsh inventor Edgar Purnell Hooley in 1902.
+The forerunner to tarmacadam was first pioneered in the 1820s, although the tar-binding process was patented by the Welsh inventor Edgar Purnell Hooley in 1902.

-The production of tarmac involves heating the material at a temperature of around 1,000 degrees centigrade to remove impurities.
-Tarmac is then mixed with other materials including tar and other aggregate materials such as concrete, gravel, sand and cement.
+The production of tarmac involves heating the material at a temperature of around 150 to 190 degrees Celsius to remove impurities.
+Tarmac is then mixed with other materials, including tar and other aggregate materials such as gravel and sand.
 This is then left to cure at a high temperature before it can be installed.

 Why is tarmac popular?